void

 Background

-Táborsko is the Czech name of the Tábor-region in South Bohemia.
-The region has slightly above 100,000 inhabitants and has eight towns, with Tábor as capital.
+Táborsko is the Czech term for the Tábor region in South Bohemia.
+The region has just over 100,000 inhabitants and encompasses eight towns, with Tábor as the capital.
 The river Lužnice flows through most of Táborsko.

 Quote(s) from the novel